Bamboo Forest (Kyoto): Location

-The Sagano Bamboo Forest is situated northwest of Kyoto, near the Tenryū-ji temple and the Nonomiya Shrine.
+The Sagano Bamboo Forest is situated northwest of Kyoto, near the Tenryū-ji temple, which is the headquarters of the Rinzai school of Zen Buddhism, and the Nonomiya Shrine.
 It covers an area of 16 km2.
+The forest backs onto Arashiyama Park.

 Climate

 The region experiences unpredictable weather, with a cool climate and bright sunlight.
 The summers are short, hot, and mostly cloudy.
 The winters are cold, windy, and partly cloudy.
 It is also wet year-round.
 Over the course of the year, the temperature typically ranges from 32 °F to 89 °F. The summers last for approximately two months, from late June until mid-September, with an average daily high temperature above 80 °F. The winters last for approximately three months, from early December to mid-March, with an average daily high temperature below 53 °F.